 Figure 4: Behavioural variation of responses of piglets according to the sessions of additional positive contacts of the conditioning (A), and to the treatments (B, C).
-(A, B) Mean \pm SE per group, numbers in (A) refer to the trial number of the conditioning.
-Higher CondPC1 and lower CondPC2 over time (single effect of trial number, A) and well as higher CondPC2 scores in A piglets than A0 time (single effect of treatment, A0.
-Higher CondPC3 and lower CondPC2 scores of A1 piglets compared to A2 piglets (single effect of treatment, A3.
-A4 A5 Mean estimates A5 confidence interval from the generalized mixed effect model.
-Lower probability of occurrence of missed contact by the human in A4 piglets (significant single effect of treatment following non significant interaction with trial number).
-Full statistical report is available as supplementary material (tables A5 for statistical tests, table A5 for model estimates).
+(A,B) Mean \pm SE per group.
+Numbers in (A) refers to the trial number of the conditioning.
+Higher CondPC1 and lower CondPC2 over time (single effect of trial number, A).
+Higher CondPC2 in H piglets than H+ piglets regardless of time (single effect of treatment, A).
+Higher CondPC3 and lower CondPC2 in H+ piglets than H piglets (single effect of treatment, B).
+(C) Mean estimates \pm 95% confidence interval from generalized mixed effect model.
+Lower probability of occurrence of missed contact by the human in H+ than H piglets (single effect of treatment).
+Full statistical report is available as supplementary material (tables S1 et S2 for statistical tests, table S3 for model estimates).

 No evidence of any effect of the interaction between the treatment [positively handled piglets before the conditioning (H+) or not (H)] and the trial number was found for all behavioural scores (CondPC1, CondPC2 and CondPC3, table 3).
 Independently from the treatment, the higher the trial number the higher CondPC1 ($\chi^2_1 = 59.3$, p < 0.001, slope estimate [95% confidence interval]: 0.20 [0.15 : 0.25]) and the lower CondPC2 was ($\chi^2_1 = 48.6$, p < 0.001, slope estimate: -0.17 [-0.22 : -0.12]).
 According to the loadings, over the conditioning, piglets decreased the latency to contact the human, made more contacts, spent more time in the proximal area and in contact with the human (condPC1), decreased the number of looks to the human, spent less watching the human and more time investigating the room (CondPC2) (figure 4A).
 Independently from the trial number, positively handled piglets had a lower CondPC2 and a higher CondPC3 than the non handled ones ($\chi^2_1 = 12.8$, p < 0.001 and $\chi^2_1 = 7.0$, p = 0.008 respectively), meaning that piglets that were positively handled at weaning expressed a fewer number of looks to the human, spent less time watching them and more time investigating the room (CondPC2) and crossed more virtual zone during the test (CondPC3) (figure 4B).
-The probability of having at least one missed contact by the human during a session was lower for positively handled piglets than non handled ones ($\chi^2_1 = 9.57$, p = 0.002, figure 4C), with no interaction with the trial number ($\chi^2_1 = 0.22$, p = 0.064).
+The probability of having at least one missed contact by the human during a session was lower for positively handled piglets than non handled ones (χ^2 1 = 9.57, p = 0.002, figure 4C), with no interaction with the trial number (χ^2 1 = 0.22, p = 0.064).